 Do you have any CAD plans of the site or buildings?

-CAG does not have any CAD plans of the site or the buildings as they are now or as they are proposed.
-We can only suggest you try the architects Assael.
+CAG does not have any CAD plans of the site or the buildings past or proposed.
+We can only suggest you try the architects.

-Can I go inside the building to have a look, take photos, make a film or any other purpose?
+Can I go inside the site to have a look, take photos, make a film or any other purpose?

-Due to the dangerous condition of the buildings there is no access.
-Furthermore CAG has no rights of access.
-Any requests for access should be made to the current owners, Comer Homes.
+CAG has no rights of access.
+Any requests for access should be made to the current owners, PG Group.

 Is EC Harris the cost consultant in this project?